tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-step-by-step-Data-platform-upgrade-and-migration.md

     - Enter **Password.1!!** for the sa password

-    - Click the **Add Current User** button to specify the demouser Windows account as a SQL Server Administrator.
+    - Click the **Add Current User** button to specify the demouser Windows account as a SQL Server Administrator

         ![Database Engine Configuration is highlighted on the left side of the SQL Server 2008 R2 Setup dialog box.
 The information above is highlighted at right, including the Add Current User button under Specify SQL Server administrators.](media/sql-server-2008-installation-center-database-engine-configuration.png "Specify Database Engine Configuration settings")

-    - Select **Next**.
+    - Select **Next**

-12. Select **Next** to accept the default values on the remaining screens to complete the installation.
+12. Select **Next** to accept the default values on the remaining screens to complete the installation

-13. Select **Close** on the SQL Server 2008 R2 Setup dialog when the installation is complete.
+13. Select **Close** on the SQL Server 2008 R2 Setup dialog when the installation is complete

-14. Close the SQL Server 2008 R2 Installation Center window.
+14. Close the SQL Server 2008 R2 Installation Center window

 ### Task 3: Install AdventureWorks sample database

 In this task, you will install the AdventureWorks database in SQL 2008 R2.
 It will act as the "on-premises" data warehouse database that you will migrate to Azure SQL Database.

-1. On the SqlServerDw VM, open a web browser, and navigate to the GitHub site containing the sample AdventureWorks 2008 R2 database at <https://github.com/Microsoft/sql-server-samples/releases/tag/adventureworks2008r2>.
+1. On the SqlServerDw VM, open a web browser, and navigate to the GitHub site containing the sample AdventureWorks 2008 R2 database at <https://github.com/Microsoft/sql-server-samples/releases/tag/adventureworks2008r2>

-2. Scroll down under Assets, and select `adventure-works-2008r2-dw.script.zip`.
+2. Scroll down under Assets, and select `adventure-works-2008r2-dw.script.zip`

     ![The adventure-works-2008r2-dw-script.zip download link is highlighted under Assets for the sample database.](./media/adventure-works-2008-r2-sample-download.png "Assets list")

-3. Save the file, and unzip the downloaded file to a folder you create, called `C:\AdventureWorksSample`.
+3. Save the file, and unzip the downloaded file to a folder you create, called `C:\AdventureWorksSample`

 4. Launch **SQL Server Management Studio 17** (SSMS), found under Start->Apps->Microsoft SQL Server Tools 17.

 Note: There are two version of SSMS installed, so make sure you open SSMS 17.

     ![SQL Server Management Studio 17 (SSMS) is highlighted under Microsoft SQL Server Tools 17.](./media/ssms-start-menu.png "Open SQL Server Management Studio 17 (SSMS)")

-5. In the Connect to Server dialog, enter **SqlServerDw\SQLSERVER2008** in the Server name box, leave Authentication set to **Windows Authentication**, and select **Connect**.
+5. In the Connect to Server dialog, enter **SqlServerDw\SQLSERVER2008** in the Server name box, leave Authentication set to **Windows Authentication**, and select **Connect**

     ![In the Connect to Server dialog box, SqlServerDw\SQLSERVER2008 is highlighted in the Server name box.](./media/ssms-connect-to-sqlserver2008.png "Connect to SqlServerDw\SQLSERVER2008")

-6. In SSMS, select the **Open File** icon in SSMS menu bar.
+6. In SSMS, select the **Open File** icon in SSMS menu bar

     ![The File icon is highlighted on the SSMS menu bar.](./media/ssms-toolbar-open-file.png "Select Open File")

-7. In the Open File dialog, browse to the `C:\AdventureWorksSample\AdventureWorks 2008R2 Data Warehouse\` folder, select the file named `instawdwdb.sql`, and then select **Open**.
+7. In the Open File dialog, browse to the `C:\AdventureWorksSample\AdventureWorks 2008R2 Data Warehouse\` folder, select the file named `instawdwdb.sql`, and then select **Open**

     ![Local Disk (C:) is selected on the left side of the Open File dialog box, and instawdwdb.sql is selected and highlighted on the right.](./media/ssms-open-file-dialog.png "Select instawdwdb.sql")

-8. Next, select **Tools** in the SSMS menu, then select **Options**.
+8. Next, select **Tools** in the SSMS menu, then select **Options**

     ![Tools is highlighted on the SSMS menu bar, and Options is highlighted at the bottom.](./media/ssms-tools-options-dialog.png "Select Options")